 - Similarly when importing a horse into Jersey from Guernsey on a permanent or temporary basis for personal use, selling on or a veterinary procedure the owner should be prepared to pay GST on the value of the horse.

 Animal Health Threats

-- In the last few years animal health on Guernsey has been threatened by diseases carried by midges (Cluicoides species).
+- Imported midges (Cluicoides species) pose a threat to animal health in Guernsey.
 These are the same midges which cause 'sweet-itch' in horses.
 Midges are potential vectors for certain animal diseases such as Bluetongue & Schmallenberg Virus.
 To reduce the risk of inadvertently bringing potentially infected midges to Guernsey from the UK in vehicles, horse owners are advised that the vehicles are sprayed with insect deterrents or insect killers before animals are loaded into them in at the point of departure.

 - Follow this link for a list of recommended insect deterrents or insect killers to spray onto vehicles and trailers used to transport horses.